Patik05/BPC-DE1-Project-2026/README.md

 # BPC-DE1-Project
-Project for the bachelor subject Digital Electronics 1, 2026 P.S. missing modules will be added till the end of thursday.
+Project for the bachelor subject Digital Electronics 1, 2026 <br>
+P.S. missing modules will be added till the end of thursday.

 ## -- Main objective --